Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Discussion

 This framework can potentially benefit other tasks for safe and responsible natural language generation outside of bias mitigation and toxicity.
 Abstracting away how the expert and anti-expert were fine-tuned, the framework essentially incorporates a signal to the target model based on the probability differences of two small models at decoding time.
-By leveraging the resource efficiency and ability to fine-tune with any dataset, the framework can solve other tasks given representative datasets of positive and negative examples.
+By leveraging the computational efficiency and ability to fine-tune with any dataset, the framework can solve other tasks given representative datasets of positive and negative examples.
 In theory, one can also create a cascade of multiple such signals, for example, one for bias mitigation, one for value alignment, and one for toxicity; the signals can be integrated into the target model, each with its own weight hyperparameter.

-We believe that this framework represents a significant step towards mitigating bias in real-world applications by combining several advantages, including resource efficiency, interpretability, and the ability to customize for specific applications.
+Although one can efficiently tackle multiple problems at the same time, this approach treats each problem as independent, which may not be the case as bias and toxicity are somewhat related: Biased language can contribute to toxic content, and toxic language may be a manifestation of underlying biases.